topquark22/Thermo55/README.md

 | NC  | 3 (MAX) |
 | GND | 1 (LOW) |

-Radio channel is fixed to 113.
+Radio channel is hard-coded to 113.
+If you need to change this, you can define it at compile time using the symbol `THERMO55_RADIO_CHANNEL`.

+Radio device ID is a required arbitrary `LL` value, that is also hard-coded, but can be redefined at compile time using the symbol `THERMO55_DEVICE_ID`.

 Connect GND, +5V, A4, A5 to the LCD display.